majid-al-saidi/rihal-challenge/README.md

 ## Usage

 The admin can CRUD users as student, CRUD class, CRUD countries. the application will show some useful charts.
+Default login: email: admin@admin.com , password: password.

 ## Tools used and why
 - This project used **SQLlite**  to help deploy the project without need to configure laravel with mysql database.